TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 ## Some Extensions

-In the previous section the power method was used find the dominant (real) eigenvalue of a matrix $A$. <BR>
+In the previous section the power method was used find the dominant (real) eigenvalue of a matrix $A$.
 In this subsection we will consider two extensions:

 --- To find the _smallest_ eigenvalue of a matrix $A$.